BillyHub/sequence_obfuscation/README.md

 ### About

 Corresponding code to the paper "Sequence Obfuscation to Thwart Pattern Matching Attacks" by Bo Guan and et al., at IEEE International Symposium on Information Theory (ISIT) 2020.
+The extended version of the conference paper is accepted by IEEE Internet of Things Journal, August 2022.

 Implementation codes of the proposed obfuscation algorithms in Matlab.